filip-frisk/BscThesis/README.md

 The computations and data handling were enabled by resources provided by the Swedish National Infrastructure for Computing (SNIC) at C3SE Chalmers University of Technol- ogy partially funded by the Swedish Research Council through grant agreement no. 2020/33-67.
 Research funding was also provided by ALF Medicine and SOF Clinical Odontological Research Funding.
 The authors would like to thank Karl Meinke and Rachael Sugars with team for their continued support and guidance during this project.

 # About
-A repo for documentation Filip &amp; Albert.
+A repo for documentation Filip &amp; Albert BSc thesis 2021.

 A sheet detailing all experiments is available at this [link](https://docs.google.com/spreadsheets/d/1_sOiXOl1qm0wKVom49XMOGXiADfrzJuXoAEin4kzkko/edit#gid=1874826242).

-# Setup
-(1) Document everything in the python-files (.py)  and (2) use a Jupiter Notebook parser library (https://pypi.org/project/p2j/) convert .py to .ipynb and (3) push changes to git.

-# p2j documentation
-To create a jupyter notebook in terminal: "p2j train.py", if it's your second time creating this notebook use "p2j train.py -o" (-o for overwrite)

 # Are you experiencing issues viewing .ipynb files?
 GitHub sometimes has issues displaying .ipynb (Jupyter notebook files) if so, you could insted go to this page https://nbviewer.jupyter.org/ and paste in a .ipynb url in the dialog box, for example this one https://github.com/filipfusk/BscThesis/blob/main/parseData.ipynb.